-Hunter Outreach Program is a unique mobile support service offering a range of activities & assistance to families in the lower Hunter region of NSW.
+Hunter Outreach Project is a family support service offering a range of activities & assistance to families in the lower Hunter region of NSW.
 All services are offered free to families who require some extra support.

-We work to build upon existing community and family strengths by fostering positive family and community relationships.
+We work to build upon existing family strengths by fostering positive family and community relationships.

-Due to the flexibility of our funding, services are offered to any family requesting extra support, as long as they have at least one child under 18 years.
+The project is funded through the aegis of the Department of Family and Community Services.
+Due to the flexibility of our funding, services are offered to any family requesting extra support, as long as they have at least one child up to 17 years of age.

-The work involves a variety of activities including advice, support, referrals and parenting programs.
-Outcomes and Key Performance Indicators are measured via data sets which feed into a longitudinal analysis of vulnerable families with complex problems.
+The work involves a variety of activities including support, referrals and parenting programs.

 The services and activities currently offered by the is project include;

-- Experienced Family Workers visit families in their home (or at a place of their choosing) and provide information, case planning, support, encouragement and referral as needed to assist families to reach their goals.
-This service is also open to young parents.
+Experienced empathic Family Workers visit families in their home (or at a place of their choosing) and provide information, case planning, support, encouragement and referral as needed to assist families to reach their goals.
+Family work is sometimes referred to as Case Work.

 Hunter Outreach Project Objectives